Documentation

 -H "Authorization: Bearer $AXEL_API_KEY" \

-The response includes a per-source ingest token.
+The response includes a per-source ingest token (secret_token), shown only once.
 Store it as a secret in your producer's environment.

 2.